 If the movers are well organized, show up early and complete the move earlier than expected, then consider a bit more.
 That is, of course, if the extra speed doesn’t come at the cost of safety or protecting everything from damage.
 If a moving crew beats the clock, that means they are working extra hard.

-3. Give the tips personally to the workers – There are a couple reasons for this.
+There are a couple reasons for this.
 For one, giving a tip to each worker is a sign of appreciation that communicates to every individual that their efforts were noticed.
 Everyone likes to know when they’ve done a job well, and a personal tip to each worker is an easy way to say thanks for the work provided.

 Also, and this isn’t a problem with reputable movers, but it still bears mentioning – giving all the tips to the driver or foreman may seem like an easy way to tip everyone at once, but there are some unscrupulous people out there that will pocket the tips for themselves.
 Again, reputable movers do their best to avoid hiring people who would do something like that, but tipping everyone personally ensures it’s not even a possibility.

-4. There are other ways to tip – If cash is tight, and it often is, there are other ways to show the workers some appreciation.
+If cash is tight, and it often is, there are other ways to show the workers some appreciation.
 Moving takes a lot of energy and a lot of fluid, so why not offer some cold bottles of water or Gatorade?
 It’s hungry work, too, so a meal is something that workers will often accept with gratitude.

 But before buying a meal, ask around to see what the workers would like.
 It may sound a bit presumptuous for the workers to offer food preferences, but think about how much pizza these guys get offered throughout the year.
 The easy, go-to meal options are the ones that the movers get the most often, and no offense, but eating pizza four times a week isn’t something that even the most ardent pizza lovers would seriously consider.
 Just remember that this is completely optional and not something the moving crew expects.
 Reputable movers know to bring refreshments and snacks with them to make it through the day, so don’t feel obligated.

-5. Don’t offer alcohol – Yes, it seems like every beer commercial has people bonding over a tough day’s work, but in a professional setting, beer is not an option.
+Yes, it seems like every beer commercial has people bonding over a tough day’s work, but in a professional setting, beer is not an option.
 For one, reputable moving companies do not permit drinking on the job, for obvious reasons, and it’s not something that workers will be allowed to accept.
 And for two, if workers are drinking on the job, that creates all kinds of liability issues for the worker and for the company.
 Offering beer will only put the worker in a tough spot, as they will have to refuse.

 Moving is strenuous, unforgiving work, and the people who put their backs on the line deserve some attention now and again.
 The best way to show that attention is with a tip, as every worker will appreciate it, no matter what form it comes in.